Skip to content

 add_action( 'admin_init', 'myplugin_settings' );

-Since this hook also runs on the admin-ajax.php and admin-post.php endpoint, an unauthenticated user can trigger this hook by simply visiting the URL below:
+Since this hook also runs on the admin-ajax.php and admin-post.php endpoints, an unauthenticated user can trigger this hook by visiting the URL below:

 Terminal window